 Going back to storage solutions where cloth diapers become part of the home decor, wooden boxes are another very clever and versatile idea.
 Similarly to the crates, you can stack them up however you like on the wall, or even on the floor.
 You can buy or build them of the same size or different size, and paint them of the best color to suit your room.

-Check out these Way Basics Cubes from Amazon: they are made with durable recycled paperboard, they are eco-friendly, non-toxic and free of formaldehyde and VOC.
+Check out Way Basics Cubes from online stores: they are made with durable recycled paperboard, they are eco-friendly, non-toxic and free of formaldehyde and VOC.

 10) CARDBOARD BOXES